Sustainable Living Solutions For Farmers

 Norman was eventually awarded the Nobel Peace Prize in 1970 for his extensive work.
 That reformed the irrigation techniques, farm management, distribution of artificial fertilizers, pesticides and other farm inputs that contribute to high yielding crops.

 Africa has been a continent lagging behind when it comes to technological innovations.
 One of the major problems that stand out in many countries across the continent is hunger.
 Incidentally, this is not due to the lack of factors of food production but rather the inefficiency in using the resources generously endowed by nature.
+Better management of rainwater and water resources are needed.

 This coupled with some other typical African problems such as governance and infrastructural issues.
 That means the green revolution success rate in the continent has been mostly subliminal.
 However, with the efforts of such organizations as the Alliance For A Green Revolution in Africa (AGRA).
 A lot of initiatives have been started that are without doubt making a perceptible difference.
 Below are ways that AGRA has been facilitating tangible inroads in entrenching the green revolution within the continent.